 There are many myths surrounding this velvety smooth confection.
 What is it that makes chocolate so addictive to us?
 Is it true that chocolate is an aphrodisiac, or that the nation’s favourite luxury is also the nemesis to our beloved canine pals?
-Join us as ReAgent seek out the answers to these frequently asked questions, and uncover the complex chemistry of chocolate.

 Is Chocolate an Aphrodisiac?